-In certain circumstances, we may provide the loan seller with an alternative to the immediate repurchase of a mortgage loan that does not meet our requirements.
-In each such case, we notify the loan seller or responsible party of the type and terms of the repurchase alternative.
-The alternatives may include any one or more of the following, as determined by us in our sole discretion:
+In certain circumstances, Fannie Mae may provide the loan seller with an alternative to the immediate repurchase of a mortgage loan that does not meet Fannie Mae's requirements.
+In each such case, Fannie Mae notifies the loan seller or responsible party of the type and terms of the repurchase alternative.
+The alternatives may include any one or more of the following, as determined by Fannie Mae in its sole discretion:

 - (i) Recourse agreement by loan seller to provide recourse for life of loan or other specified period.
-At our discretion, we may require loan seller's obligation to be secured by specified collateral. - (ii) Indemnification agreement by loan seller to indemnify us for any losses, costs, etc. on the mortgage loan.
-At our discretion, we may require loan seller's obligation to be secured by specified collateral. - (iii) Loss share agreement between us and loan seller to each pay a specified proportion of any future losses on the mortgage loan. - (iv) Loss reimbursement agreement by loan seller to reimburse us for specified losses on the mortgage loan. - (v) Fee in lieu of repurchase payment by loan seller to compensate us for increased risk of holding the mortgage loan. - (vi) Conditional recourse/partial indemnification agreement by loan seller to provide recourse or indemnification on the mortgage loan subject to one or more specified conditions. - (vii) A combination of two or more of the above.
+At its discretion, Fannie Mae may require loan seller's obligation to be secured by specified collateral. - (ii) Indemnification agreement by loan seller to indemnify Fannie Mae for any losses, costs, etc. on the mortgage loan.
+At its discretion, Fannie Mae may require loan seller's obligation to be secured by specified collateral. - (iii) Loss share agreement between Fannie Mae and loan seller to each pay a specified proportion of any future losses on the mortgage loan. - (iv) Loss reimbursement agreement by loan seller to reimburse Fannie Mae for specified losses on the mortgage loan. - (v) Fee in lieu of repurchase payment by loan seller to compensate Fannie Mae for increased risk of holding the mortgage loan. - (vi) Conditional recourse/partial indemnification agreement by loan seller to provide recourse or indemnification on the mortgage loan subject to one or more specified conditions. - (vii) A combination of two or more of the above.

 Mortgage loans that are subject to a remedy described in clauses (i)-(v) or (vii) above are not eligible for initial inclusion in the Reference Pool.
-If a remedy described in clauses (i)-(v) or (vii) above is imposed after a loan has been included in the Reference Pool, we will remove such loan from the Reference Pool.
+If a remedy described in clauses (i)-(v) or (vii) above is imposed after a loan has been included in the Reference Pool, Fannie Mae will remove such loan from the Reference Pool.
 A pricing adjustment or conditional recourse/partial indemnification commitment from a loan seller will not trigger the removal of a Reference Obligation from the Reference Pool.

 Fannie Mae may also identify loans with data errors as part of its QC review.
-If such loan is otherwise eligible for sale to us, we will not require the lender to repurchase the loan; however, we may collect a fee from the lender to compensate us for the data discrepancy based on the pricing that would have been charged had the true and accurate facts been known at the time of purchase.
+If such loan is otherwise eligible for sale to Fannie Mae, Fannie Mae will not require the lender to repurchase the loan; however, Fannie Mae may collect a fee from the lender to compensate Fannie Mae for the data discrepancy based on the pricing that would have been charged had the true and accurate facts been known at the time of purchase.

-Certain repurchase alternatives may be available only to a loan seller that is in good standing with us, that is in a strong financial condition acceptable to us, and that otherwise satisfies our eligibility criteria.
-If the servicing of a mortgage has been transferred to a loan seller other than the one that sold the mortgage loan to us, eligibility for this benefit will be based on an evaluation of the servicer.
-In determining a loan seller's (or servicer's) eligibility for this repurchase alternative, we will evaluate the following:
+Certain repurchase alternatives may be available only to a loan seller that is in good standing with Fannie Mae, that is in a strong financial condition acceptable to Fannie Mae, and that otherwise satisfies Fannie Mae's eligibility criteria.
+If the servicing of a mortgage has been transferred to a loan seller other than the one that sold the mortgage loan to Fannie Mae, eligibility for this benefit will be based on an evaluation of the servicer.
+In determining a loan seller's (or servicer's) eligibility for this repurchase alternative, Fannie Mae will evaluate the following:

-- the quality of the mortgage loans the loan seller sells to (or services for) us, as measured by comparing the delinquency rates for comparable portfolios; - the quality of the servicing performance, as measured by the loan seller's loss mitigation activities; and - the overall financial strength of the loan seller, as reflected in the loan seller's annual financial statements and any other periodic financial reports the loan seller submits to us.
+- the quality of the mortgage loans the loan seller sells to (or services for) Fannie Mae, as measured by comparing the delinquency rates for comparable portfolios; - the quality of the servicing performance, as measured by the loan seller's loss mitigation activities; and - the overall financial strength of the loan seller, as reflected in the loan seller's annual financial statements and any other periodic financial reports the loan seller submits to Fannie Mae.